callumjd/AMBER-Membrane_protein_tutorial/README.md

 > cd ./MD_simulation

-This folder contains input files and a bash script for the each step on a single GPU with pmemd.cuda.
+This folder contains input files and a bash script ("run_MD.sh") for the each step on a single GPU with pmemd.cuda.
 You may need to modify for your own machine / cluster.

 The simulation steps are as follows: